 If your condition affects your health and psychological condition to such an extent, provided that all other conditions are met, there is a possibility that Medicare will cover a certain part of your costs, especially if you have a referral.

 Gender surgery, more precisely the whole gender affirmation procedure, is the most extreme set of medical procedures that includes a whole series of psychological preparation of the patient, hormone therapy, and ultimately a series of plastic surgeries that completely change a person’s biological characteristics.

 The number of plastic surgeries will vary, depending not only on the physical predispositions of each patient and the results of hormone therapy but also the patient’s wishes.

 Except for extreme changes in appearance that result in increased self-confidence and feelings of satisfaction, the biggest changes a patient experiences are psychological ones.

 Before any operation that drastically changes the physical appearance, it is important that you have the psychological help of a doctor.
-This is especially true in gender reassignment surgery, it can make the whole transition and the reaction of society after the transition easier on the patient.
+This is especially true in gender affirmation surgery, it can make the whole transition and the reaction of society after the transition easier on the patient.

 Medicare Rebates are subject to change and review

 MBS Item codes can change or be eliminated from the Medicare rebate schedule.
 If your surgery is currently eligible for a Medicare rebate, it may be best to perform your procedure sooner rather than later.

 Top Tips for dealing with Medicare regarding your claim